bonbon197/Anino_Exam/README.md

 ## Running the Application

 To run the application, use the following command: `rails s`.
 This will start a local server at `http://localhost:3000`.
+To run the FakeUser that will score in the leaderboards until it becomes the top, use the following command `bundle exec sidekiq`

 ## API Endpoints